Treating Dental & Oral Issues

 Flap surgery

 During flap surgery, a doctor makes a tiny low cut within the gum to raise part of the tissue.
-They then remove tartar and microorganism from beneath the gums, and one can sew the flap around your teeth.
+They then remove tartar and microorganisms from beneath the gums, and one can sew the flap around your teeth.

 Bone grafting